Find Grad Schools

 32 Yearly Graduations

-Purdue University - Main Campus comes in at #10 on our list of the most popular colleges offering doctor's degrees in mathematics and statistics.
+Purdue University - Main Campus comes in at #10 on our list of the most popular colleges offering doctor's degrees in mathematics & statistics.
 Roughly 46,600 attend the school each year.
 The average in-state tuition for full-time undergraduates is $9,718 per year, while in-state graduate students, on average, pay $9,718 per year.
-For the 2020-2021 academic year, 32 doctor's degrees were handed out to mathematics and statistics majors at Purdue.
-Of these students, 16% were women and 9% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 32 people received their doctor's degree in mathematics & statistics from Purdue.
+Of these students, 32% were women and 5% were members of underrepresented racial-ethnic groups.

 #12